minseok127/ZicIO/README.md

-ZicIO is the name of the asynchronous I/O system implemented for the paper, accepted at SIGMOD 2025.
+ZicIO is the name of the asynchronous I/O system implemented for the paper *Rapid Data Ingestion through DB-OS Co-design*, accepted at SIGMOD 2025.
 This repository archives the code I wrote for ZicIO and my thoughts about it.
 It includes only partial code, which cannot independently run the full system.

 ## zicio_notify.h, zicio_data_buffer_descriptor.c